Alessandra de Rossi

-Alessandra de Rossi (born Alessandra Tiotangco Schiavone on July 19, 1984) is a Filipino actress and writer.
-Known for her dramatic and comedic performances in independent film and television, she made her screen debut in the comedy series !Oka Tokat.
-Her breakthrough came when she played Valentina in the series Darna which led to various supporting and antagonist roles in television.
-Her work has received accolades from various award-giving bodies including an ASEAN International Film Festival and Awards, three FAMAS Awards, three Gawad Urian Awards, three PMPC Star Awards for Movies and a QCinema International Film Festival Award.
+Alessandra de Rossi (born Alessandra Tiotangco Schiavone; July 19, 1984) is a Filipino actress and director.
+Known for her dramatic and comedic performances in independent film and television, she made her screen debut in the comedy series !Oka Tokat (1997–1998).
+Her breakthrough came when she played Valentina in the series Darna (2005), which led to her landing various supporting and antagonist roles in television.
+For her work, de Rossi has received accolades from various award-giving bodies, including an ASEAN International Film Festival and Awards, three FAMAS Awards, three Gawad Urian Awards, three PMPC Star Awards for Movies and a QCinema International Film Festival Award.

+Early life

+Alessandra de Rossi was born Alessandra Tiotangco Schiavone on July 19, 1984, in London, England.
+Her father, Luigi Schiavone, is Italian from Martano, and her mother, Nenita Schiavone, is Filipina.
+She has an older sister, Assunta, and a younger sister, Margarita.
+Her family moved back to Italy when she was young, and she grew up in Italy with her parents.
+Both Alessandra and Assunta appeared together on Philippine television during their childhood, as their mother brought them into television shows while they were growing up.